totaltrash/test_lv_0_17/lib/my_app_web/live/components/README.md

   * assigning defaults
   * rendering content within the button or a

+.format_datetime is duplicated on components_live and timestamps_live - MOVED TO Page module... for now along with .h1, .h2 and .components_container.
+Not sure where all this should end up?

+Table

+  * Background classes applied, leave to the parent to define?

 Paginator

   * Some wrapper classes applied (top border, white background).
 This should be left to the parent to define?
+  * change_page_target is necessary for when the paginator is used by components... but should the change_page assign be able to accept a tuple `{@myself, "change_page"}` as well as just an event name for when used by live views?

 Clearable text input